agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: Support for Center for Pesticide Suicide prevention is hits-based by GiveWell
+**Claim**: Support for Center for Pesticide Suicide prevention is hits-based by GiveWell.

-**re-write Claim**: CPSP has a low multiplier (associated with the reduction in lives saved, as a result of the mismatch between current intervention and RCTs used) and a high CE.
+**re-write Claim**: CPSP has a low adjustments (\<=10%) (e.g., for accounting for the mismatch between RCTs and current interventions) and a high CE (greater than Cash Cash Transfers).

 **Example-sub**:

 CSPS is [9x cost effective than cash transfers](https://www.givewell.org/research/incubation-grants/centre-pesticide-suicide-prevention/august-2017-grant#Cost-effectiveness).
 Multiplier for
 India is estimated to be [10% and nepal to be 60%](https://docs.google.com/spreadsheets/d/1bVbJGuzpSldE2RaPH_XieXjnIunXlwkzJ5Q9Ec8GMp4/edit#gid=1574341664).

-**Note:** The CE estimates shows it as 3 times Cost effective and not 9 times.

 **Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

 ---

-~~**Claim**: National scale-up of the RCT-supported education programme at the Right Level across Africa, is hits-based~~

-**Claim**: RD also includes advocacy and scale up of scientific research
+**Claim**: RD also includes advocacy and scale up of scientific research that can be tested by RCTs.

-**re-write Claim**: EA orgs are also proponents of advocacy and ~~scale-up of scientific research~~ that can be tested by RCTs
+**re-write Claim**: EA orgs are also proponents of advocacy ~~and~~ ~~scale-up of scientific research~~ ~~that can be tested by RCTs~~.

-**re-write Claim**: GiveWell recommends interventions which "push for" change in policy in governments.
+**re-write Claim**: GiveWell grants money to interventions which attempt to change policy in governments.

-**Subject**: What interventions GiveWell recommends

-**Predicate**: change in policy in governments.

-**Example**: GiveWell grants 1m$ to CPSP to "start collecting data on pesticide suicides in Nepal and India with the aim of assisting governments in enacting bans on the most lethal pesticides currently used in suicide attempts"---[GiveWell about CPSP](https://www.givewell.org/research/incubation-grants/centre-pesticide-suicide-prevention/august-2017-grant/)
+**Example**: GiveWell grants 1m`$` to CPSP to "start collecting data on pesticide suicides in Nepal and India with the aim of assisting governments in enacting bans on the most lethal pesticides currently used in suicide attempts"---[GiveWell about CPSP](https://www.givewell.org/research/incubation-grants/centre-pesticide-suicide-prevention/august-2017-grant/).

 **Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-**re-write Claim**: GiveWell recommends interventions which currently don't have RCTs ~~but are RCT testable~~
+**re-write Claim**: GiveWell recommends interventions which currently don't have RCTs to back up but does have some other empirical evidence.

 **Subject**: What GiveWell recommends.

-**Predicate**: interventions that do not have RCTs currently
+**Predicate**: interventions that do not have RCTs currently.

 **Example-sub**: GiveWell recommends CPSP, which currently has [two observational time series analyses](https://www.givewell.org/research/incubation-grants/centre-pesticide-suicide-prevention/august-2017-grant#Evidence_from_Sri_Lanka) from Sri Lanka and NO RCTs on